 Professor Bean lived and worked in Russia from March 1995 to July 2003.
 He was Managing Partner of Coudert Brothers' Moscow office until June 1998 when he became Head of Corporate and Foreign Direct Investment for Clifford Chance - Moscow, at the time the leading law firm in Russia and the world's largest international law firm.
 While in Moscow, he was active with the Gore-Chernomyrdin Commission and served as Chairman of both United Way Moscow and the American Chamber of Commerce in Russia.
-He iss one of the original founders of the Russian Institute of Corporate Law & Governance.
+He is one of the original founders of the Russian Institute of Corporate Law & Governance.

-At the College of Law Professor Bean teaches Business Enterprises, Strategic International Transactions, the Global Law Colloquium, Doing Business in Transitional Political Systems, and the Jessup International Moot Court Competition.
+At the College of Law Professor Bean has taught Business Enterprises, Strategic International Transactions, the Global Law Colloquium, Doing Business in Transitional Political Systems, and the Jessup International Moot Court Competition.
 He also serves as Faculty Advisor to the International Law Review.
 Professor Bean is Director of the LL.M. for Foreign Lawyers Program.
 He has taught courses for the Law College in Lodz, Poland, Kaunas, Lithuania and for the MSU LL.M. program in Dubai.
 He has previously taught at the University of San Diego's Moscow Institute in Russia and at Columbia University's Harriman Institute.